 Video editing

 If your teenager has experience editing video and wants to build their skills further, they can offer video editing services for a range of events.
-Weddings, parties, and holiday events are all great ways to make money as a teen by offering video editing services.
+Weddings, parties, and holiday events are all great ways to make money as a teen by offering video editing services

 Babysitting